 Captain Comet sensed no thoughts from the monsters but rage and violence.
 “They make the perfect attack team, but their lack of a leader makes them easy to out-fight,” he telepathically communicated to Valor.

 She answered, using super-ventriloquism, “Let’s see how they do in the air!”
 The blonde sped up and hauled three of the creatures skyward, using a super-speed-formed platform of sea sand solidified by friction to carry them upward.
 As she burst through into the surface air and sent them even higher and higher, they began to weaken.
 Her heat-vision did not hurt them, but it did dry out their skin and leave them helpless.
 “Like fish on the sand,” she mused.
 “Too bad I have to toss them back.”

-Golden Glider jumped between her friend and her angry, gun-ready sibling.
-“What if Lisa don’t want to play no more?”
-Captain Cold said threateningly.
+Golden Glider jumped between her friend and her angry, gun-ready brother Captain Cold, who said threateningly, “What if Lisa don’t want to play no more?”

 The Cheetah snarled and leaped over the bed to bring Cold crashing to the floor.
 One kick from the agile girl sent his cold gun skittering free.
 She saw Lisa freeze from indecision and said, “We need you.
 Come on, you know it’s right.”

 Lisa sadly watched Len rub his hand and nodded.
 “Len, join us?
 Please?” she pleaded.

 “What the heck!” said Cold.
 “It beats living in this waterlogged dump.”